Raku/App-Rakubrew/release-stuff/README.md

 - Click on the "manual-zip-results" job, select the "Artifacts" tab and download the shown file.
 - Unzip the file.
+- The MacOS ARM build should have created a `rakubrew_macos_arm` file.
+Copy that file to `macos_arm/rakubrew`.
 - Add a "changes" file, do so by copying the `Changes` file to `changes` and deleting everything except for the entries for the last release.
 Don't include the version number and remove leading spaces.
+- Add the
 - The final directory structure should look as follows:

     /2/changes
     /2/perl/rakubrew
     /2/macos/rakubrew
+    /2/macos_arm/rakubrew
     /2/win/rakubrew.exe

 - Upload that folder to the webserver and put it in the releases folder.
 Here